mattyhempstead/Tensorflow/connect4/info.md

 Maybe store up to 10000 memories, and every extra memory will randomly replace one of them.

-Now we train the agent to predict other values:
+Now we train the agent to predict other values.
+This is called MTL (Multi Task Learning)

 Win percentage
  - Split the network at the end and feed only the state to predict a single number win %